ovh/venom/README.md

 On version 2, venom use as basepath the testsuite file.
 So no matter where you execute venom command, testa.json will be found.

-To specify the version 2, add *version* property on the testsuite :
+To specify the version 2, add *version* property on the testsuite:

 ```yaml